bogdanparvu18/msc-graduate-project/outputs/phase1/reports/updated_phase1_qwen25vl_7b_chartqa_baseline_20260722_142442_report.md

 Inference errors are retained in the result set and counted as incorrect predictions.
 This ensures that the reported accuracy is calculated over the complete selected evaluation sample and remains comparable across models.

+The Numeric Match score provides a complementary view of performance on answers containing numerical information.
+Its lower value should not be interpreted as contradicting the Exact Match result, because the two metrics evaluate different answer properties.
+Exact Match also evaluates categorical, textual, colour-based, and yes-or-no answers, whereas Numeric Match is relevant primarily when comparable numerical values can be extracted from both the prediction and the reference answer.
+Consequently, Numeric Match should be treated as a diagnostic metric rather than as a direct replacement for overall accuracy.

 ## Results

 - Number of evaluated examples: `200`